MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Stay current: Always use up-to-date compilers and tools**

 Compile all code with current toolsets to benefit from up-to-date language support, static analysis, code generation and security controls.
 Because compilers impact every generated component, the potential for regression on tool update is relatively high.
-Using outdated compilers creates a particular risk for corrective action in the event of a security incident because teams may not be able to rapidly upgrade compilers in response.
+Using outdated compilers creates a particular risk for corrective action while responding to a security incident, because teams may not have enough time to upgrade compilers.
 Microsoft recommends that teams develop the facility to regularly refresh and test compiler updates.

 **Use secure development methods, language versions, frameworks/APIs**